-Nestled on the edge of Skjálfandi Bay, the town of Húsavík is globally recognised as one of the best locations in the world from which to watch whales.
+Nestled on the edge of Skjálfandi Bay, the town of Húsavík is globally recognized as one of the best locations in the world from which to watch whales.
 In fact, there is a higher chance of seeing whales in Húsavík than any other place in Iceland.

 The reason for such a high percentage of whales in this area is the thriving ecosystem in the bay.
 Melting snow and rivers bring nutrients from mineral-rich locations which, when combined with the boundless summer sun, leads to teeming masses of plankton, the main source of food for baleen whales.

-The First Whale Watching in Iceland
+First Whale-Watching in Iceland

 The first scheduled whale watching tours in the whole of Iceland started here, in the mid-90s, following requests by passing tourists.
 Since then, the industry has boomed and made Húsavík a household name, often branded the ‘Whale Capital of Iceland’.